bminer/node-blade/README.md

 	- `expected` - If the error is a 'SyntaxError', this is an array of expected tokens
 	- `found` - If the error is a 'SyntaxError', this is the token that was found
 	- `filename` - The filename where the error occurred
-	- `offset` - The offset in the string where the error occurred.
+	- `offset` - The offset in the string where the error occurred
 	- `line` - The line # where the error occurred
 	- `column` - The column # where the error occurred

+Note: if there is a problem with the Blade compiler, or more likely, if there is a syntax error with the JavaScript code in your template, Node.js will not provide any line number or other information about the error.
+At the time of this writing, this is a limitation of the Google V8 engine.

 You can render a compiled template by calling the function: `tmpl(locals, cb)`
 	- `locals` are the local variables to be passed to the view template